Logo Icon

 Answer: B

 Q8.
-Directions: The following questions have some blanks, each blank indicating that something has been omitted.
-Choose the set of words for each blank that best fits the meaning of the sentence.
+Directions: The following questions have blanks, each blank indicating something has been omitted.
+Choose the words for each blank that best fits the sentence's meaning.

 With the _______ wedding season, people are leaving no stone unturned to make their wedding cards _______